 Firehouse Subs® Sets Sights on Seattle and Tacoma Expansion

 Since its founding more than 25 years ago, the more than 1,180-unit restaurant franchise has built a loyal following of fans and one of the strongest franchising teams in the business.
-Currently, Firehouse Subs is expanding its footprint across the Pacific Northwest and looking to grow in strategic markets such as Seattle and Tacoma, among others across Washington.
+Currently, Firehouse Subs is expanding its footprint across the Pacific Northwest and looking to grow in strategic markets for restaurant franchise opportunities such as Seattle and Tacoma, among others across Washington.

 Our technology-driven model that focuses on community has helped set our brand ahead of competition.
-Additionally, Washington’s unparalleled metropolitan development and economic boom translates to opportunities for prime real estate.
+Additionally, Washington’s unparalleled metropolitan development and economic boom translates to opportunities for prime real estate, making a Seattle and Tacoma restaurant franchise opportunity a great investment.
 Firehouse Subs has a team to assist in real estate and construction that uses market knowledge and data-driven real estate assessment methodology to identify the best trade areas in any market that fit the brand’s customer profile.

 “We are looking for qualified franchise partners that are capable team builders and that want to be an important part of the community in which they operate,” said Greenwood.
 “Firehouse Subs prioritizes franchise partner success, providing a high level of support and training to ensure that every franchisee can remain focused customer service and making the best sandwiches, while hiring and retaining top talent and also meeting the needs of the community it serves.”